developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/glossary/index.md

 ### Device Administrator (DA)
 A method of Privilege Escalation on an Android device available since Android 2.2.x (Froyo) API Level 8; expanded in later versions.
 Being designated as a DA grants an app the right to use selected methods of the Android Device Administration API, exposed primarily via methods of the Android DevicePolicyManager class.
 However, Android Device Administration API methods that can be used by a DA provide minimal functionality, and alone do not enable the development of a viable EMM solution.

-For more information, please refer to Zebra's [DA-to-DO Agent Porting Guide](https://zebra.sharepoint.com/:w:/r/sites/converge/emc-android-platform-architect-review-board/_layouts/15/doc2.aspx?sourcedoc=%7B08423a04-d00d-4015-a4b1-4420ce38749f%7D&action=edit&wdPid=1cdba535) (<< `TEMPORARY SHAREPOINT LINK FOR ZEBRAS ONLY`).
+For more information, please refer to Zebra's [Agent Porting Guide](../../downloads).

 ### Device Owner (DO)
 A device designation generally used to implement device management as part of a “Corporately Owned Special Use” (COSU) device deployment.
 The DO is granted broad control over many aspects of the device through the Android Device Administration APIs.
 A device can have only one DO at a time.

 A DA-eligible app that meets certain additional requirements can be promoted to DO through a special enrollment process that requires the Device User to opt-in and that must generally be performed early during the initialization process of the device.

-For more information, please refer to Zebra's [DA-to-DO Agent Porting Guide](https://zebra.sharepoint.com/:w:/r/sites/converge/emc-android-platform-architect-review-board/_layouts/15/doc2.aspx?sourcedoc=%7B08423a04-d00d-4015-a4b1-4420ce38749f%7D&action=edit&wdPid=1cdba535) (<< `TEMPORARY SHAREPOINT LINK FOR ZEBRAS ONLY`).
+For more information, please refer to Zebra's [Agent Porting Guide](../../downloads).

 ### Device Policy Controller (DPC)
 An app that implements a sub-class of the Android DeviceAdminReceiver class, the base class for implementing a device administration component.
 [More info](https://developer.android.com/reference/android/app/admin/DeviceAdminReceiver).